Land Use & Resource Classes

 2. Country selection: Filter to configured countries (countries list in config)

-4. Output: GeoJSON with region polygons saved to processing/{name}/regions.geojson
+4. Output: GeoJSON with region polygons (processing/{name}/regions.geojson)

 Global model coverage map